Anna H. Gayton

-Anna Hardwick Gayton (1899-1977) was an American Anthropologist, Folklorist and Museum Curator.
-Most recognised for her role in "compiling and analyzing Californian Indian mythology", she was elected President of the American Folklore Society in 1950.
+Anna Hadwick Gayton (September 20, 1899–September 18, 1977) was an American anthropologist, folklorist, and museum curator.
+She is most recognized for her role in "compiling and analyzing Californian Indian mythology" and was elected President of the American Folklore Society in 1950.

-Early life and education
+Personal life and education

-Born in Santa Cruz, California, Gayton was educated at the University of California, Berkeley, receiving a BA degree in 1923 and MA degree in 1924.
+Gayton was born on September 20, 1899, in Santa Cruz, California.
+She attended the University of California, Berkeley, receiving a B.A. degree in 1923 and M.A. degree in 1924.

-For her graduate studies, she completed a Ph.D. in 1928, with a major in anthropology under Alfred L. Kroeber and Robert H. Lowie and a minor in psychology under Edward C. Tolman.
-Gayton was the first woman to receive a Ph.D in Anthropology from Berkeley.
+In 1928, Gayton completed her PhD in anthropology under Alfred L. Kroeber and Robert H. Lowie and a minor in psychology under Edward C. Tolman.
+Gayton was the first woman to receive a PhD in anthropology from Berkeley.
 Her dissertation was titled 'The Narcotic Plant Datura in Aboriginal American Culture'.

-As part of her research for her Ph.D.
-Gayton conducted fieldwork with the Yokuts and Western Mono peoples: she would publish nine essays based upon Yokuts and Mono myth and oral tradition.

-During her studies, she also served as an Editorial Assistant to the journal American Anthropologist.
+During her studies, she served as an editorial assistant to the journal American Anthropologist.
 She would again hold this role again between 1932 and 1934 and also held a similar role between 1934 and 1939 with Yale University Publications in Anthropology.

 In 1931, she married fellow anthropologist, Leslie Spier.

+Gayton died on September 18, 1977.

+Research

+As part of her research for her PhD, Gayton conducted fieldwork with the Yokuts and Western Mono peoples: she would go on to publish nine essays based upon Yokuts and Mono myth and oral tradition.

+From 1925-1926, prior to receiving her degree, Gayton worked with Kroeber as a Museum Research Assistant in Peruvian archaeology, focusing on the Uhle pottery collections.
+From 1925-1929, she conducted an investigation of the "political life" of the Yokuts and Western Mono peoples in the San Joaquin valley of California, focusing on reconstructing the childhoods of those born in the mid-19th century.
+This investigation, taking an "ecological approach" to Indigenous politics, was the first of its kind.
+She was also a National Research Council Fellow from 1929-1930, continuing the ethnographic research on the Yokuts and Western Mono peoples that she had started during her time as a research assistant.

 Folklore

 During the 1930s, Gayton became active in the American Folklore Society (AFS).
-She was Reviews Editor of the Journal of American Folklore from 1935 to 1940 and also its Associate Editor from 1940 to 1943.
-She would serve as the Chair of the AFS's Committee on Research in Folklore from 1945 to 1948, as Vice President of the AFS in 1947 and then in 1950, as the Society's president.
+She was reviews editor of the Journal of American Folklore from 1935 to 1940 and associate editor from 1940 to 1943.
+She would serve as the chair of the AFS's Committee on Research in Folklore from 1945 to 1948, as Vice President of the AFS in 1947 and president in 1950.

 During this period, Gayton had commenced a study of the Feast of the Holy Spirit among Azorean Portuguese of California, aided by a Guggenheim Fellowship awarded to her in 1947.

 She has been hailed as a "pioneer advocate of comparative folklore studies".